pinardemetci/pinardemetci.github.io/updates.md

  </tr>
 <tr>
   <td class='col-md-3'><strong>6-7 Oct 2023</strong></td>
   <td> Feeling incredibly inspired after attending <a href="https://istrail-lab.github.io/sorinfest/">SorinFest!</a>, a celebration held to honor my doctoral co-advisor, <a href="">Sorin Istrail</a>, on his 70th birthday.
 We celebrated his legacy as a computer scientist, who led the development of the sequencing read assembly algorithms used for <a href="https://en.wikipedia.org/wiki/Human_Genome_Project">the Human Genome Project</a> at <a href="https://en.wikipedia.org/wiki/Celera_Corporation">Celera</a>.
-Many of the pioneers who made the HGP a success, including <a href="https://en.wikipedia.org/wiki/Michael_Waterman">Michael Waterman</a> and <a href="https://en.wikipedia.org/wiki/Craig_Venter">Craig J. Venter</a>, reflected on the progress made (and the promises yet to be reached) in the ~20 years since its completion, and retold stories of this ambitious undertaking, with all its struggle, competition, and glory. <br>
-It was moving to learn more about Sorin’s journey as an immigrant from Romania, the hardships he overcame, contributions he made across multiple fields (e.g. ), the communities he established for computational biology (e.g. <a href="https://en.wikipedia.org/wiki/Research_in_Computational_Molecular_Biology">the RECOMB conference</a>), and the difference he's made in others' through his generosity of spirit.
+Many of the pioneers who made the HGP a success, including <a href="https://en.wikipedia.org/wiki/Michael_Waterman">Michael Waterman</a> and <a href="https://en.wikipedia.org/wiki/Craig_Venter">Craig J. Venter</a>, reflected on the progress made (and the promises yet to be reached) in the ~20 years since its completion, and retold stories of this ambitious undertaking.
+It was moving to learn more about Sorin’s inspiring journey as an immigrant from Romania, and the difference he's made in others' through his generosity of spirit.
 It is humbling to be co-advised by such a warm person and a capable scientist!
 <!-- We also enjoyed videos of Sorin being overjoyed by hanging out with <a href="https://en.wikipedia.org/wiki/Paul_Erd%C5%91s">Paul Erdős</a>.
 I learned that I have an Erdős number of 3, via: Me &rarr; Sorin Istrail &rarr; <a href="https://en.wikipedia.org/wiki/Solomon_Marcus">Solomon Marcus</a> &rarr; Paul Erdős. <br> -->
 <!-- SorinFest was primarily organized by <a href="https://bayesomicslab.github.io/team/">Derek Aguiar</a>, Sorin's "favorite" PhD advisee (and deservedly so! :)).
 It was a pleasure to reconnect with his lab members, including <a href="https://www.linkedin.com/in/marjhosseini/">Marjan Hosseini</a> and <a href="https://bayesomicslab.github.io/members/aaron-palmer.html"> Aaron Palmer</a>. -->